Skip to main content

 Savings RateFormula

-The Savings formula is simply Income - (sum of all expense properties), and Savings Rate is Savings / Income * 100.
+Savings is simply Income - (sum of all expense properties), and Savings Rate is Savings / Income * 100.

 I update this monthly, not daily.
-I pull numbers from my bank statement at the end of each month and categorize the major expenses.
-It takes about 15 minutes and gives me a clear picture of where my money is going without the obsessiveness of daily expense tracking.
+Pull numbers from my bank statement at the end of each month, categorize the major expenses.
+Takes about 15 minutes.
+Gives me a clear picture of where my money's going without the obsessiveness of daily expense tracking.
+Is it as precise as a dedicated budgeting app?
+No. Does it work well enough to catch bad spending patterns?
+Absolutely.

 Content Calendar

-As someone who writes for this blog and manages social media, the content calendar is one of my most-used databases.
+As someone who writes for this blog and manages social media, the content calendar is one of my most-used databases by far.

 Content Calendar Properties